tahmid-ul/dino-game/readme.txt

 == Screenshots ==
 1. Dino Game block from within the editor
 2. Dino Game added using Shortcode
-3. A view of the dinosaur game added within a post.
+3. A view of the dinosaur game added within a post

 == Changelog ==
 = 1.0.0 =